huyngo1412/VibrantBIM/README.md

     ```
 ## Usage

-1. Launch Revit and load the ETABS to Revit Converter add-in.
+**STEP 1**.
+Launch Revit and load the ETABS to Revit Converter add-in.

-2. Open the ETABS model you want to convert in ETABS.
+**STEP 2**.
+Open the ETABS model you want to convert in ETABS.

-3. Export the ETABS model to an CXV file using the provided ETABS script:
+**STEP 3**.
+Export the ETABS model to an CXV file using the provided ETABS script:

-4. In Revit, open the ETABS to Revit Converter add-in and select the exported CXV file.
+**STEP 4**.
+In Revit, open the ETABS to Revit Converter add-in and select the exported CXV file.

-5. Configure the mapping settings if necessary, and start the conversion process.
+**STEP 5**.
+Configure the mapping settings if necessary, and start the conversion process.

-6. The converted model will be imported into Revit.
+**STEP 6**.
+The converted model will be imported into Revit.

 ## No Copyright